Matt-OBell/ajepe.github.io/_posts/2018-10-01-restful-api-for-odoo.markdown

 date:   2018-10-01 07:59:12 +0100
 categories: Odoo
 ---
-This is an HTTP framework(module) that only cares about generating an HTTP response for each HTTP request, In other to get the best use out of this, a basic or deep  understating of Odoo RPC API interface is required(though not that neccessary) especially when dealing with Many2many and One2many relationship.
+This is an HTTP API framework(module) documentation for Odoo, the module cares only about generating an HTTP response for every HTTP request.
+To get the best use out of this, deep  understating of Odoo RPC API interface is required(though not that neccessary) especially when dealing with __*2many__.

 The implementation sits on the existing Odoo RPC features, data structures  and format when creating or delecting Odoo's records are still applicable.
 I will be demostrating the usage using python request library.